tinkoff-ai/ReBRAC/README.md

 ```

 ### V-D4RL
-In order to reproduce V-D4RL it is needed to be downloaded.
-Probably, the easiest way is to run the `download_vd4rl.sh` script which we provide.
+To reproduce V-D4RL, you need to download the corresponding datasets.
+The easiest way is probably to run the `download_vd4rl.sh` script we provide.

-Links to the datasets archives:
+You can also do it manually with the following links to the datasets archives:

 * [walker_walk](https://drive.google.com/file/d/1F4LIH_khOFw1asVvXo82OMa2tZ0Ax5Op/view?usp=sharing)
 * [cheetah_run](https://drive.google.com/file/d/1WR2LfK0y94C_1r2e1ps1dg6zSMHlVY_e/view?usp=sharing)
 * [humanoid_walk](https://drive.google.com/file/d/1zTBL8KWR3o07BQ62jJR7CeatN7vb-vjd/view?usp=sharing)

-Note, that provided  links contain only datasets reported in the paper without distraction and multitasking.
+Note that provided links contain only datasets reported in the paper without distraction and multitasking.

-By default, data is expected to be stored inside `vd4rl` directory in the directory from which training script is called.
+After downloading the datasets, you must put the data into the `vd4rl` directory.

 ## How to reproduce experiments